 - Parker — fireworks illegal in 2017 due to Parker, CO stage 1 fire ban

-- Pueblo – permissible fireworks usually allowed, unless there is a fire ban.
+- Pueblo – permissible fireworks are usually allowed, unless there is a fire ban.
 Check with the Pueblo Fire Department.

 - Sheridan — all fireworks are illegal